Skip to main content

 EC Section 56145 states: “Individuals with exceptional needs attending charter schools pursuant to Part 26.8 (commencing with Section 47600) shall be served in the same manner as individuals with exceptional needs served in other public schools.”
 Special education inquiries can be sent to SEDinfo@cde.ca.gov.

-17. How is the CDE supporting inclusive practices, particularly supports for challenging behaviors in UPK?
-(Posted 06-May-2022)
+17. How is the California Department of Education (CDE) supporting inclusive practices, particularly supports for challenging behaviors in Universal PreKindergarten (UPK)?
+(Posted 07-May-2024)

 • California has made significant strides by adopting legislation which sets forth specific steps that must be taken when a child exhibits serious challenging behaviors before a California State Preschool Program (CSPP) can expel or disenroll a child.

-• The Inclusive Early Education Expansion Program (IEEEP) provides funding to increase access to inclusive early learning and care (ELC) programs for children with disabilities, including children with severe disabilities.
+• The Inclusive Early Education Expansion Program (IEEEP) provides funding to increase access to inclusive early learning and care programs for children with disabilities, including children with severe disabilities.

 • To support local educational agency (LEA) leaders in implementing UPK, particularly with regard to early education concepts, agencies, and structures, the CDE has developed Guidance for the California Prekindergarten Planning and Implementation Grant Program.
 This guidance is meant to support LEAs in the development of their UPK Plan for consideration by the LEA’s governing board or body at a public meeting on, or before, June 30, 2022.
 The guidance document can be found at the following link: